mrf345/json_stream/README.md

   effect_repeats: options.effect_repeats || 1, // number of times repeating the motion effect
   effect_duration: options.effect_duraton || 1000, // the duration of motion effect
   effect_class: options.effect_class || '.effectit', // class assigned to elements wanted to be watched with motion effects
+  effect_do_class: options.effect_do_class || '.effectdoit', // class assigned to element wanted to be watched with motion effect and todo function executed
+  use_effect_do: options.use_effect_do || 'false', // to activate watch elments change with effects and function execution
   use_do: options.use_do || 'false', // to activiate watch elments and update with applying specific function on each update
   todo: options.todo || function (data) {
     if (data) { // data is the json response passed to the function by default